outpw/tutorials/JupyterHubSetup.md

 There are [different methods of both adding data to your JupyterHub](http://tljh.jupyter.org/en/latest/howto/content/add-data.html) and [distributing data to your users](http://tljh.jupyter.org/en/latest/howto/content/share-data.html#howto-content-share-data).
 One would be to store data on GitHub and have each individual download it and add it themselves.
 Another would be to add it to each user's folder.
 However, there are downsides to those methods: First, having participants add it themselves is one more thing that could fail and that's what we're trying to avoid here, right?
 Adding it to each person's user directory would require extra planning and hassle on your behalf.

 <em>My preferred method</em> is to add all workshop data from a GitHub repository to a read-only folder that all users have access to.
-Then, during the workshop, they can all read the data and perform tasks without any problems because all of their individual operations take place in RAM; any output files can be written to their own directory.&ast;
+Then, during the workshop, they can all read the data and perform tasks without any problems because all of their individual operations take place in RAM; any output files can be written to their own directory.*

 A bonus is that by storing the data on GitHub, users can access it later when/if your server is inactive.